-- Remote control as on the E65 in the form of a "bitless key" - High 2-fault security (an electronic and mechanical fault must occur simultaneously) in accordance with DIN Standard SIL3 - No steering wheel lock in knee impact area. - The E87 can also be equipped with the comfort access option.
+- Remote control as on the E65 in the form of a "bitless" key - High 2-fault security (an electronic fault and a mechanical fault must occur simultaneously) in accordance with DIN Standard SIL3 - No steering wheel lock in knee impact area. - The E90 can also be equipped with the Comfort Access option.

-The 46 featured an infinitely variable clamp connection for the steering wheel up/down and in/out adjustment.
-An extremely closely-stepped catch connection is used on the E87.
+The E46 featured an infinitely variable clamp connection for the steering wheel up/down and in/out adjustment.
+An extremely closely-stepped catch connection is used in the E90 as in the E87.

 The adjustment range has been extended and the user friendliness increased.
 The new adjustment unit now supports the airbag and the steering column.
-The upper area of the steering column and an integrated crash element (metal tube) are designed as loadbearing parts.
+The upper area of the steering column and an integrated crash element (metal tube) are designed as load-bearing parts.